Avoiding the „last mile“ with mobile Packstations

 Summary: Packstations are useful, but not usable for many people.

-How could a mobile Packstation look?
+How could a mobile Packstation look like?
 Actually, they could look like current Packstations but on wheels.
 Maybe, the delivery and removal of packs could be easier?
 Just one door and all the magic happens inside?
 Of course, the Packstations must be secured – with GPS, Camera and connected to the internet for live data transmission.

 Would it be allowed to distribute the Packstations?
 I think yes.
 The advantages for the general public outweigh the occupancy of one parking lot.
 And when I look at the countless cars of car sharing companies like Car2Go or DriveNow, parking all over the streets, logistics companies should also be allowed to do so.
 And of course, Packstations are not parking permanently – always depending on the load in the area.